Lattay/slimy.vim/README.md

 If you use a [REPL](http://en.wikipedia.org/wiki/REPL), maybe Clojure, R or python, you may find this package useful.
 As long as you can type text into your target program, slimy can use it.
-You just have to open your file with vim, go to the code you want to send to your REPL and hit `CTRL-C CTRL-C`. slimy will prompt you for a command for the REPL if it is not opened yet of try to guess what buffer is your REPL (and ask for confirmation).
+You just have to open your file with vim, go to the code you want to send to your REPL and hit `CTRL-C CTRL-C`. slimy.vim will prompt you for a command for the REPL if it is not opened yet of try to guess what buffer is your REPL (and ask for confirmation).

 The reason you're doing this?
 Because you want the benefits of a REPL and the benefits of using Vim (familiar environment, syntax highlighting, persistence